-They have the added benefit that the alarm can be turned on and off from your phone.
+They have the added benefit that they can be turned on and off from your phone.
 Some can even be linked up with other smart home technology such as CCTV cameras, lights, and so on.

-For example, some can be set so that when the alarm is triggered, your smart lights are turned on all over the house, giving the intruder a fright!
+For example, some can be set so that when the siren is triggered, your smart lights are turned on all over the house, giving the intruder a fright!